ndd21/PHYS281/docs/demo-compound-data-types.md

 Set are a _bit_ like dictionaries that only contain keys.
 They can only contain one of any value (i.e., no duplicates) and they are automatically sorted.
 Like dictionaries they are defined using curly brackets `{}` or the class name `set`.
 You cannot access values in a set using indexing.
-In general, you won't come across sets very much.
+In general, you will not come across sets very much.
 They are mainly useful for doing faster comparisons if you are trying to work out if a value is in a "set" of other values.

 ```python
 x = {1, 1, 5, 2, 3, 4, 4}